BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 were successful, divided into solo undertakings and groups; data on internal models which scope includes credit risk in both market risk and counterparty default risk shall be separately disclosed;

-(5) The number of corrective measures taken, as defined by Articles 110, 117, 119, 137, 138 and 139 of Directive
-2009/138/EC, by type of measure; the number of corrective measures as defined by Article 119 triggered by a deviation of the risk profile of the insurance or reinsurance undertakings with respect to their credit risk;
+(5) The number of corrective measures taken, as defined by Articles 110, 117, 119, 137, 138 and 139 of Directive/EC, by type of measure; the number of corrective measures as defined by Article 119 triggered by a deviation of the risk profile of the insurance or reinsurance undertakings with respect to their credit risk;

 (6) The number of authorisations withdrawn;